Davaiz76/tech2xl/README.md

 - System: general information of each device
 - Interfaces: information of each interface of each device
 - CDP neighbors: information of neighbors detected by CDP
+- Modules : information of each module of each device

 The sheets will contain the following information: